This is a Graduate Certificate with an Online Educator emphasis.

-The certificate curriculum consists of 12 graduate credit hours that may be transferred into SISLT’s M.S. or Ed.Sp. programs.
-The 12 graduate credit hours apply toward any of the two emphasis areas: Online Education, Technology in Schools.
+The certificate curriculum consists of 12 graduate credit hours that may be transferred into SISLT’s M.S. or Ed.S programs.
+The 12 graduate credit hours apply toward the Learning Technologies and Design program and its two emphasis areas: Online Education, Technology in Schools.

 - View Learning Technologies Tentative Course Rotation.

 - Use the Online Educator Graduate Certificate Plan of Study Form to establish courses required for the certificate.

 - Required (9 credit hours)

 - A maximum of 3 hours of transfer credits

 - 9471: Instructional Systems Design (3) — Prerequisite for 9485 or taken concurrently